Everyone responds differently when life takes a significant detour.

-I recently visited friends whose 10-year-old son fell from a sixth-floor balcony to the concrete below in July.
+I recently visited friends in Asia whose 10-year-old son fell from a sixth-floor balcony to the concrete below in July.
 He suffered two fractured arms, a broken neck, back, pelvis, and tailbone.
 Blood filled his lungs for the first few days following the accident.
 Doctors told his parents to prepare for the worst.
 They also said, “We’ve done everything humanly possible for your boy.
 If you believe in miracles, now’s the time to ask God to send one.”

 Two months later, this boy has returned home.
 He wears a brace to support his neck while it regains strength, and he’s starting to walk again.
 He’s a miracle in the making.